whalerock/rendermarkdown/README.md

-A simple CLI to render markdown using GitHub's markdown API.
+A simple CLI to preview markdown using GitHub's markdown API.
 By default, the document will render in your browser.
-Use `--no-browser` to output HTML.
+Use `--no-browser` to only output HTML.

 ## Examples